riceset/push_swap/README.md

 ```

 ## Usage
-Run the program passing a list of numbers to be sorted.
+Run the program passing a list of numbers to be sorted:

 ```sh
 $ ./push_swap 88 543 17 999 42
 ```

-The program will print the operations used to sort the list.
+The program will print the operations used to sort the list:

 ```sh
 ra